mholtkamp/octave/Documentation/Lua/Nodes/Node.md

  - Ret: `boolean active` Active status
 ---
 ### SetVisible
 Sets the visibility of the node.
 Only visible nodes will be rendered.
-If a node is not visible none of its children nodes will be rendered either.
+If a node is not visible, none of its children nodes will be rendered either.

 Sig: `Node:SetVisible(visible)`
  - Arg: `boolean visible` Visible status